cverhelst/cverhelst.github.io/source/_posts/2013-02-23-sharepoint-2010-top-to-bottom-crash-course-development.markdown

 title: "SharePoint 2010 - Top to Bottom Crash Course - Development"
 date: 2013-02-23 00:05
 comments: true
-published: false
 categories:
 - sharepoint
 - guide
 ---

 SharePoint provides a lot out of the box but at one point you will want to add some custom functionality.

-I'll get into the required tools and setup in a second, but first, let's give you an overview of what "SharePoint solutions" are.
+First, let's give you an overview of what "SharePoint solutions" are.
-A sharepoint solution is a Visual Studio project containing code that provides custom functionality, or at the very least automates some configuration stuff for you like deploying SharePoint objects).
+A sharepoint solution is a Visual Studio project containing code that provides the custom functionality that you want to add to your SharePoint environment.
-The deployed objects can be all the built-in SharePoint building blocks you can think off:
+The deployed objects can be all the SharePoint artifacts you can think off:

 - Fields
 - Content Types